Compliance

 October 8, 2020

 Governance—it’s the important thing your company talks about after experiencing a self-inflicted disruption in day-to-day operations.
-Whether it was your technical team causing a production error when someone loaded the wrong data file or the reactivation of a defunct record, when accidents happen they can expose open vulnerabilities in your release management process.
+Whether it was your technical team causing a production error when someone loaded the wrong data file or the reactivation of a defunct record, when accidents happen, they can expose open vulnerabilities in your release management process.

 What is governance?

-At its core, governance puts a structure in place for organizations to effectively handle and track changes to everything that controls how your software solutions work.
+At its core, governance puts a structure in place for organizations to effectively to everything that controls how your software solutions work.
 Governance applies to both changes driven from within the business and changes delivered by the software vendor.
-For example, Salesforce updates its platform three times a year and a governance strategy would inform how a company evaluates and integrates new functionality to enhance existing processes.

-Seems simple, right?
-It can be, but it does takes a work upfront and buy-in across different areas in your organization to do it effectively.
 Organizations commonly base their governance processes around online transaction processing systems like Salesforce since these control all of the sales, marketing, support, and finance related activities that help make your company run.

 Why is governance important?

-In today’s fast-paced business climate, organizations need to quickly adapt to stay competitive.
-Keeping up with new ways of doing business requires consistent tweaks to how you manage changes in your organization, whether it’s a new system to adopt, a new process to adjust, or a set of data to track.
-If you want to see some semblance of structure for users to adhere to, you need a governance framework.
 A governance framework establishes the overarching vision for a software platform, the overall release management strategy, the stakeholders who are responsible for approving the changes, and the release schedule for how changes will be performed and delivered to users.
 The governance framework also determines how new change requests will be prioritized to ensure new change requests align with the vision for the software platform, will not conflict with or break existing processes across the organization, and that the work delivered meets the needs of the original request.
 Finally, the governance framework establishes a process for communication to inform the right people about changes at the right time.

 Think of your organization like a ship.
 Without a skipper at the helm and a line of command, a member of the crew won’t know what to do if they see trouble ahead, if they see a piece of the ship starting to fail, or if they try a risky maneuver without first asking for approval.
 The same set of structure can be applied to your internal processes and how your organization manages change.
 Without a solid governance strategy, your systems can erode over time without consistent oversight and refinement.